hwcloud-apac-pso/hwcloud-apac-automation/README.md

 ### **5.5 Delete Images**
+Once the resources are no longer used, It’s a good idea to remove all the resources you created so Huawei Cloud doesn’t charge you for them.

+#### **5.5.1 Delete Images**
 1. Run **delete_images.bat**.
 This batch file will execute **deleteImage.py** Python file.
 2.  **deleteImage.py** will read Image ID from **resourse_list.xlsx** Excel file and use the ID to delete Image in Huawei Cloud.
 </br>